isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 better tools for branching, as we will soon see.

-This ascetic expression dedication precludes many other features that you might think are ubiquitous in programming languages.
+This ascetic expression dedication precludes many other features that you might think ubiquitous in programming languages.
 The most substantial of these elided features is that Agda does not support any form of mutable variables.
 While at first blush this feels like an insane limitation, mutable variables don't end up being a thing you miss after a little time apart.